NemesisAlpha69/MarimbaserrantesSuperCollider/README.md

 Nehemias Alvarado
 January 7, 2025
 Analysis:
-This piece was created with SuperCollider, blending live sound processing and generative composition.
+This piece was created with SuperCollider, blending live sound processing and generative composition.
 The main components consist of custom SynthDefs for instruments such as blip, reverb, and bpfsaw, which generate sound through synthesizers and filters.
 Each performer will interact with live processing using MIDI or audio inputs, with some sections focused on sound manipulation, dynamic volume changes, and evolving textures.